-To me the perfect crème brûlée is one that is thick, luxurious,creamy and most importantly of all, just set.
+To me the perfect classic crème brûlée is one that is thick, luxurious,creamy and most importantly of all, just set.
 It really is one of those truly simple pleasures in life when you crack through the crunchy, glossy sugar with the back side of a spoon.
 The custard, if just set, will be firm, really shiny, and start to ooze towards the bottom of the ramekin.
-Perfect.

-One thing I do is, as soon as I remove the ramekins from the oven, I put them in an ice water bath.
+One thing I do differently is, as soon as I remove the ramekins from the oven, I put them in an ice water bath.
 Now, there is no proof of this but I think that by cooling the ramekins as quickly as possible, it helps to keep the “just set” feel to them, they don’t continue to cook as they cool down.
 That’s my theory anyway.
 Oh and for the sugar, you can use whatever sugar you like.
 I prefer to use demarara sugar.
 The shards are a lot bigger and spread really well when caramelised.
 Demarara also has a bit of a fruity taste to it, which works really well!

 This recipe is one that is best left to set properly over night, so once the crème brûlée are super cold, whack them in the fridge over night.
 This is a recipe that is definitely one to make in advance but will be bound to impress!
 It’s also super easy

-- 450ml of whipping cream
+- 450 ml whipping cream

 - 6 egg yolks (reserve and freeze the whites for other dishes)

-- 70g of caster sugar
+- 70 g caster sugar

 - 1 tspn vanilla bean paste

-- Demerara sugar
+- Demerara Sugar to serve